Resources and Media

 open blue sky, flying object with a vapor trail following it, light beam pointing to the object from an unseen location

 No, we were not shooting down a rocket with a laser.
-VES used a space launch from Cape Canaveral as a “target of opportunity” for R&D in laser ranging, imaging and sensing.
+VES personnel used a space launch from Cape Canaveral as a “target of opportunity” for R&D in laser ranging, imaging and sensing.
 In addition to very accurate ranging and illumination of targets in the dark, lasers enable measurements of things like vibration in a rocket body, and particulates in a rocket’s exhaust plume.
 Such measurements are helpful in characterizing targets and distinguishing one from another.

 03/06